AlhassanSadiq/AlhassanSadiq/README.md

 - 👋 Hi, I’m @AlhassanSadiq
-- 👀 I’m interested in ...
+- 👀 I’m interested in Mobile App Development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Fluttert
-- 💞️ I’m looking to collaborate on project
+- 💞️ I’m looking to collaborate on a projects
-- 📫 How to reach me ... on instagram @realalhassansadiq
+- 📫 How to reach me ... on Instagram @realalhassansadiq

 <!---
 AlhassanSadiq/AlhassanSadiq is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.